hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 *Please keep in mind all activity is logged by the system; if in doubt, ask* the [NEMO responsible][nemoresp] before doing anything you don't understand.

+## Special bookings

+There are additional projects available to equipment responsibles:

+- MAINTENANCE is to be used for work on equipment; if it is out of order, please schedule an outage as well, which makes it clearly visible to users
+- TRAINING for, well, trainings...

 ## Alerts (inactive)

 Alerts are messages displayed at NEMO's main page after login.